-- 94% of patients diagnosed with dementia had their care reviewed in a face to face meeting in 2014/2015, which was better than the local average of 86% and national average of 84%. - The practice held a register of patients experiencing poor mental health and offered regular reviews and same day contact. - The practice would refer patients to the Improving Access to Psychological Therapies service (IAPT) and would encourage patients to self-refer. - Performance for mental health related indicators was in line with the CCG and national average.
-The practice had achieved 98% of the total number of points available (with 18% exception reporting), compared to 96% locally (12% exception reporting) and 93% nationally (11% exception reporting).

-- The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended A&E where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- 98% of patients diagnosed with dementia had their care reviewed in a face to face meeting in 2014/2015, which was above the local average of 86% and national average of 84%. - The practice held a register of patients experiencing poor mental health and offered regular reviews and same day contact. - The practice had access to a NHS counsellor who held weekly appointments at the practice. - The practice would refer patients to the Improving Access to Psychological Therapies service (IAPT) and would encourage patients to self-refer. - Performance for mental health related indicators was in line with the CCG and national average.
+The practice had achieved 95% of the total number of points available (with 11% exception reporting), compared to 96% locally (12% exception reporting) and 93% nationally (11% exception reporting). - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended A&E where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.